LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/include_1.rst.txt

 occurrence of the directive.
 The file can be specified as a relative path, an absolute path, or using library notation and is expanded as a source file name.
-Relative paths are interpreted as relative to the path of the file contining the directive.
+Relative paths are interpreted as relative to the path of the file containing the directive.

 When using the reflection API, predicates from an included file can be distinguished from predicates from the main file by looking for the